m-ressel/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Case Study Questions.md

 | A           | 860    |
 | B           | 940    |
 | C           | 360    |

+Customer C has the least amount of points which is connected to the fact that they spent half as much money as the other customers.

 ---
 **10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**